artela-network/artela-docs/docs/develop/get-strarted/sol-hello-world/index.md

 ```

-## 2. Add and compile your smart contract(s)
+## 2. Add and compile your smart contract

 ### 1. Add a Smart Contract

 Within the `contracts` directory of your project, create your smart contract source files with a `.sol` extension.

-For demonstration, we'll create a `Counter.sol` file and implement a simple `Counter` smart contract:
+For example, create a `Counter.sol` file:

 ```solidity
 // SPDX-License-Identifier: GPL-3.0